Cost of LPN Programs & Schools

 Grants

 Grants are a form of financial aid that does not normally have to be repaid.
 Grants are sometimes called “free money.”
 Grants can come from federal or state governments.
 They can also come from companies, organizations, colleges, or individuals.
-Grants are usually need-based.
-This is money that does not need to be repaid.
-It is given on the basis of financial need.
-To see if you qualify for federal student aid, including grants, loans, and more, visit: https://fafsa.ed.gov/.
+Grants are usually need-based, meaning are given out based on financial need.
 Because grants are “free money,” they often have application deadlines and certain requirements.
 In addition, some grants may have to be repaid if the student withdraws early.
-As with any type of financial aid or assistance, be careful to avoid scams and illegitimate providers.
+As with any financial aid or assistance, be careful to avoid scams and illegitimate providers.

 Loans